Dyan Marie

 April 2001 "Black Flowers", Wynick/Tuck Gallery, Toronto

-1999 "Subjected to Change: Armatures for Standing Up" Wynick/Tuck Gallery Toronto, travel to Kelowna Art Gallery, Kelowna BC, fall 99
+1999 "Subjected to Change: Armatures for Standing Up" Wynick/Tuck Gallery Toronto, and traveled to Kelowna Art Gallery, Kelowna BC, fall 99

 "Subjected to Change / Armatures For Standing Up" Teenage hockey players, established businesswomen, retired construction workers - Dyan Marie’s digital/photobased works on canvas build homes for them from the materials they touch.